 3. Loss of nitrogen

-Microorganisms, during the breakdown of organic matter release nitrogen, an essential plant nutrient for plant growth.
+Microorganisms, during the breakdown of organic matter, release nitrogen, an essential plant nutrient for plant growth.
 Tillage releases the accumulated nitrogen in the soil whiles exposing the microorganisms.
-The farmer would then require more fertilizer to make up for the loss, increasing cost of production.
+The farmer would then need more fertilizer to make up for the loss, increasing the cost of production.

 4. Soil compaction

-After continuous tillage and exposure to several impacts, the soil forms a hard pan just below the depth of tillage.
-This hard pan prevents soil water drainage and root development.
+After continuous tillage and exposure to several impacts, the soil forms a hardpan just below the depth of tillage.
+This hardpan prevents soil water drainage and root development.
 Moreover, soil compaction impedes root development and decreases the plant’s ability to take up nutrients and water.
-Without adequate and timely rains and accurate fertilizer application, it reduces yield.
+Without adequate and timely rains and correct fertilizer application, it reduces yield.
 In wet seasons, it reduces soil aeration resulting in loss of nitrate-nitrogen to the atmosphere.
 Besides, soil compaction can induce nitrogen and potassium deficiency.

 Soil tillage is an additional cost to farmers and is expensive.
-Consider cost of fuel and maintenance of machinery and if manual, the cost of labour.
-All these instance would require extra fertilizer in addition to other costs.
+Consider the cost of fuel and maintenance of machinery and if manual, the cost of labour.
+All these instances would need extra fertilizer in addition to other costs.